Architecture

 });

-ARC is mandatory.
-The cgo CFLAGS include -fobjc-arc.
+ARC is mandatory. go-eventkit’s cgo CFLAGS include -fobjc-arc.
 Without ARC, objects created inside completion handlers are released prematurely, causing silent empty results or crashes.

 Why not JXA or AppleScript for reads?